oliverschwendener/ueli/README.md

     * `name` String - Represents the displayed name for the custom command
     * `icon` String - (Optional) Represents the svg icon for the custom command.
 If no icon is set default icon is used
 * `fallbackWebSearches` Array of string - Represents the names of [web search engines](#web-search-engines) used when ueli does not find any search results
+* `fileSearchOptions` Array of FileSearchOption objects
-* `fileSearchFolders` Array of string - Represents the folders which are scanned for files and folders (not recursively)
+    * `folderPath` String - Represents a folder which should be searched for files and folders
+    * `recursive` Boolean - If the specified folder should be searched recursively
 * `hotKey` String - Represents the hotkey to show/hide the window.
 [Available hot keys](https://github.com/electron/electron/blob/master/docs/api/accelerator.md)
 * `logExecution` Boolean - If ueli should log the execution of applications, files and folders for better search results.
 Set to `false` if you want to disable logging.
 * `maxSearchResultCount` Number - Maximum number of search results to be displayed